-- You do not have to be a GAS Member to submit a proposal. - If you presented at the Tacoma 2022 Conference or any conference before that, you are eligible to submit a proposal. - We welcome proposals from people at all career levels from emerging to established artists.
+- You do not have to be a GAS Member to submit a proposal. - You can submit a proposal if you did not present at the Detroit 2023 or Berlin 2024 conferences. - We welcome proposals from people at all career levels from emerging to established artists.